-Trade receivables are measured at the expected realisable value net of the provision for debtors in bankruptcy or restructuring proceedings and net of the provision for doubtful and irrecoverable overdue receivables for which there is a risk that the debtor will not pay them fully or partially.
+Trade receivables are measured at the expected realisable value net of the loss allowance for debtors in bankruptcy or restructuring proceedings and net of the loss allowance for doubtful and irrecoverable overdue receivables for which there is a risk that the debtor will not pay them fully or partially.

-The Company applies the expected loss model when assessing provisions for financial assets.
-The simplified approach was based on the use of a provisioning matrix, which determines the extent of impairment for groups of receivables based on the number of days when they were settled.
-The historical loss rate applied in the calculation of provisions also considered forward-looking information.
-The applied expected loss model had no significant impact on the amount of provisions for financial assets.
+The Company applies the expected loss model when assessing loss allowances for financial assets.
+The simplified approach was based on the use of a matrix for calculating loss allowances, which determines the extent of impairment for groups of receivables based on the number of days when they were settled.
+The historical loss rate applied in the calculation of loss allowances also considered forward-looking information.
+The applied expected loss model had no significant impact on the amount of loss allowances for financial assets.